 are men in dresses nyfw's most radical trend?

-For autumn/winter 15 it looks like the thigh is man’s new favourite erogenous zone.
+For fall/winter 15 it looks like the thigh is man’s new favorite erogenous zone.

 Hood By Air fall/winter 15

 On the catwalk, a knit dress clings to the voluptuous curves of the body, flexing with each sauntering step.
 Flesh is revealed: a glimpse of the upper thigh - a whole leg perhaps - is undressed for full public view.
 It's the look of unadulterated sex that doesn't belong to a woman this time, but a man.

 During New York Fashion Week some of city's most courageous designers have proposed knit dresses for men.
 Rather than making a statement about gender neutrality as men's dresses have before, these ones exploit the male figure for all it's worth.
 It's the male body objectified, celebrated as a thing of lust and desire.
 And it looked pretty compelling.

 On Sunday at Hood by Air it came in black jersey with a slit all the way up to the hip bone.
 Fitted at top, flowing at the bottom, it had sense of occasion, though the black fabric against flesh only drew focus to the bare leg and the model's muscular thigh.
 It was erotic.
 Later in the day Telfar sent out jumpers worn as mini-dresses with matching leg warmers.
 Though more casual in feeling, the thigh was again gloriously revealed with potent sex appeal.
 Tuesday night at Gypsy Sport there were knitted dresses as well.
 Based on tennis sweaters, they had a more prudish air, but that only made them naughtier.
 Between the three it was a sure trend and it became clear: the thigh is a man's new erogenous zone.